gersmyth22/townes-van-zandt/README.md

     - This page will allow the user to sign up to a newsletter.
 The user will be asked to submit their full name and email address.

 ![Subscribe Page](assets/images/subscribe.png)

+Features Left to Implement

+- I was planning to have a discography section beneath the biography section but had to leave it out due to time constraints and difficulty finding suitable images

+## Testing

+### Validator Testing

+- HTML

+    - No errors were returned when passing through the official W3C validator

+- CSS

+    - No errors were found when passing through the official (Jigsaw) validator